 - 9 Where are Amazon Halo Tone samples stored?
 How is Privacy handled?

-- 10 Optimize Halo Battery performance when using Tone feature
+- 10 Optimize Halo Battery performance when using the Tone feature

 What is the Amazon Halo Tone analysis feature?